USS Wren: Namesake

 Solomon Wren was born in 1780 in Loudoun County, Virginia.
 He enlisted in the United States Marine Corps at Alexandria, Virginia on 1 April 1799.
 Assigned to the schooner USS Enterprise, Wren rose in rank and, by the end of 1803, had been promoted to sergeant.

-In February 1804, Wren volunteered for the expedition to destroy the frigate USS Philadelphia, captured by the Tripolitan pirates on October 31, 1803 after grounding on an uncharted reef off Tripoli.
-Under the command of Lieutenant Stephen Decatur, Jr., Wren and 68 other sailors and marines entered Tripoli harbor on the night of February 16, in the ketch USS Intrepid and succeeded in setting fire to the former American ship during the First Barbary War.
+In February 1804, Wren volunteered for the expedition to destroy the frigate USS Philadelphia, captured by the Tripolitan pirates on 31 October 1803 after grounding on an uncharted reef off Tripoli.
+Under the command of Lieutenant Stephen Decatur, Jr., Wren and 68 other sailors and marines entered Tripoli harbor on the night of 16 February, in the ketch USS Intrepid and succeeded in setting fire to the former American ship during the First Barbary War.
 On 3 August 1804 Wren was slightly wounded while assigned to Gunboat No. 4 during another attack on Tripoli.
 On 20 September he transferred to the frigate USS John Adams and returned home.
 He was detached from the Marine Corps on 24 March 1805 and no further record of his life has been found.

 Construction and commissioning

 Wren was laid down on 24 April 1943 at Seattle, Wash., by the Seattle-Tacoma Shipbuilding Corp.; launched on 29 January 1944, sponsored by Mrs. Jeanne F. Dockweiler; and commissioned on 20 May 1944.

+Wren had three blade props instead of four, making her much faster than most Fletcher class destroyers: 39.9 knots instead of the 35 listed above which was the standard Fletcher speed.